 BusinessCase / Forbes LatinAmerica

-Luis Carlos Chacón leads the BusinessCase team, a global firm that works with multinational FMCG's identifying emerging and future business opportunities and how to connecting between consumers, markets and innovations.
-Also, has been a columnist for Forbes Latin America for several years with a focus on economics and industries, and currently pursuing a graduate degree in Global Business at the University of Oxford (where previously graduated in Strategy and Innovation), his educational background also includes studies in Design Thinking at Stanford, and Futures at the Universities of Manchester, and Houston.
-In Business, he has worked for more than eighteen years for the operations of Companies such as Coca-Cola, Colgate, Diageo, Kellogg’s, Unilever, Dannon, among many others.
-Behavioral economics enthusiast (understanding needs and contexts) and believer in connecting the distant (linking the disconnected but inseparable) under the influence of sociocultural changes in industries and consumption, and off course, a GlobeTrotter.
+Luis Carlos Chacón leads the BusinessCase team, a Boutique-Global-Firm that works with multinational FMCG's identifying emerging and future business opportunities.
+Also, has been a columnist for Forbes for several years, and currently pursuing a postgraduate degree in Global Business at the University of Oxford (where previously graduated in Strategy and Innovation), his educational background also

 Associate Director of R&D e-Commerce and New Business Initiatives

 Johnson & Johnson